Wedding Wire vs The Knot: Which One Actually Books Weddings for Your Venue?

 If you’re a wedding venue owner, you’ve probably asked yourself this at some point: Should I be on Wedding Wire vs The Knot?
 Or maybe you’ve already paid for both and are wondering if you’re getting your money’s worth.

-I’ve worked with venues across the U.S. over the past few years, and I’ve seen the same thing over and over: you’re trying to book more weddings, you’re spending money on marketing, and the returns just aren’t matching what the platforms promise.
+I’ve worked with venues across the U.S. over the past few years, and I’ve seen the same thing over and over: you’re trying to book more weddings, you’re spending money on marketing, and the returns often don’t match what many venue owners expected after signing up.

 Sound familiar?